xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 6dee 0759fe38 00000000 7612d854 0546b610 00000000 ntdll!_RtlUserThreadStart+0x1b
 ```

-When a thread starts and tries to allocate memory, VLD kicks in to trace memory
+When a thread starts and tries to allocate memory, VLD will trace all memory
-allocation.
-Inside VLD it record internal state in a TLS slot.
+allocations.
+VLD records allocation information in a TLS slot to avoid
+contention and reduce performance impact.
 When VLD tries to
-initialize the TLS slot, somehow Windows API TlsSetValue feels like to allocate memory,
+initialize the TLS slot, Windows API `TlsSetValue` allocates memory,
-and in return goes back to VLD memory tracing.
-Thus the loop closes.
+and VLD traces the allocation by saving it into TLS.
 This is
-what we can conclude from above call stack.
+what we learn from the crash dump.

 But why `TlsSetValue` will allocate memory?
-Take a look at the assembly code:
+Let's take a look at the disassembled code:
 (uninteresting details are omited)

 ```